Get Started: Data Pipelines

 nfiles: 2

 Having built our pipeline, we need a good way to understand its structure.
-Seeing a graph of connected stages would help.
+Visualizing it as a graph of connected stages helps with that.
 DVC lets you do so without leaving the terminal!

 $ dvc dag